Crib safety is your number

 Is a travel crib safe?

-used but is only recommended when the real crib is not at hand, e.g.
+used but is really only recommended when the real crib is not at hand, e.g.

 when traveling or sleeping over at family or friends.

-correctly and have a firm and tight-fitting mattress and have nothing
+correctly, have sturdy sides, have a firm and tight-fitting mattress and no gaps between mattress and crib ... and have nothing

 but the baby in it.

-When can I use a baby pillow in the
+When can I use a small pillow in the crib?

 Never use a

-Baby's head can sink in the pillow and prevent good breathing.
+The head can sink in the pillow and that prevent good breathing.

 A pillow will also heat up your child which can be dangerous as well.

-I use a duvet, blanket or quilt to cover my baby?
+Can I use a duvet, blanket or quilt as a cover?

 Duvets and

-warm covers will heat up your baby too much which increses the risk of
+warm covers will heat up your baby too much which increases the risk of

 SIDS.